 MAP SENSOR TEST 1: Checking The MAP Signal With A Multimeter

 This is a pretty easy test and on which should take you about 15 minutes or less to do.
-If you don't own a vacuum pump, you can rent one from your local AutoZone (or O'Reilly Auto Parts).
-OK, let's start:
+If you don't own a vacuum pump, don't worry.
+You can apply vacuum to the MAP sensor with your mouth or you can rent one from your local AutoZone (or O'Reilly Auto Parts).

 NOTE: You'll need a multimeter to test your vehicle's MAP sensor.
 If you don't have one and need to buy one or upgrade yours, the following recommendation will help: Abe's Digital Multimeter Recommendation.

-Select Volts DC Mode on your multimeter and with the RED multimeter lead probe the wire identified by the number 3 in the image viewer.
+Select Volts DC Mode on your multimeter and with the RED multimeter lead probe the wire identified by the number 3 in the photo.

 The color of the wire may not be the same one as the one in the image viewer on your specific Chrysler (Dodge, Eagle, Plymouth, Mitsubishi) car or mini-van.
 This is nothing to worry about since you'll be able to test the correct circuit using the image as a guide.